tobiajo/yarntf/examples/mnist/README.md

 ## Try the example

+At first, we assume that Python is installed on the cluster.
+If needed dependencies are not avaliable, they can be added from a local source with the `--files` flag to PYTHONPATH, as a comma-separated list of .zip, .egg, or .py files.
+For more arguments see `yarntf-submit --help`.

 1. To get the data set for this example, TFRecords or CSV, please follow [this guide](https://github.com/yahoo/TensorFlowOnSpark/wiki/GetStarted_YARN).
 2. Clone and `mvn install`: https://github.com/tobiajo/hops-tensorflow/tree/develop
 3. Locate _yarntf-submit_ in _hops-tensorflow/bin_.